Skip to main content

 The Core Endocrine Players in the Stress Response

-Understanding the long-term effects of begins with recognizing the key glands involved.
+Understanding the long-term effects of chronic stress begins with recognizing the key glands involved.
 Each component has a primary function that is altered by sustained HPA axis activation.
 Their interconnectedness means that dysfunction in one area inevitably affects the others, creating a cascade of effects that can impact your overall sense of well-being.

 • The Hypothalamus This brain region acts as the initiator, linking the nervous system to the endocrine system.
 It constantly monitors the internal and external environment for threats.